cncf/devstats-helm/README.md

 Cluster:

-- We are using AWS EKS cluster running `v1.12` Kubernetes that is set up via [eksctl tool](https://eksctl.io).
+- We are using bare metal cluster running `v1.14.2` Kubernetes that is set up manually as descibed in this document.
-- Currently we're using 3 EC2 nodes (type `m5.2xlarge`) in `us-east-1` zone.
+- Currently we're using 4 packet.net servers (type `m2.xlarge.x86`) in `SJC1` zone (US West coast).
-- We are using Helm + Tiller for deploying entire DevStats project.
+- We are using Helm for deploying entire DevStats project.

 UI: